 Jalapenos like moist but not soaked soil.
 You’ll probably end up watering once every couple of days to keep the ideal conditions.

 Check the top inch or so of the soil, and water once it is dry to the touch.
 You’ll want to thoroughly soak the soil, and then leave it be.
 Generally, once the water begins to leak out of a container’s drainage holes you’ve saturated the soil.
-For outdoor watering you can be a bit more liberal since the water will have more area to drain to.
+It’s best to perform this check daily, especially in the peak of summer.

 If the leaves are starting to droop, especially in hot areas, it’s okay to give them a light misting 1-3 times per day.
-This can help give the leaves extra moisture without the risk of overwatering the plant.
+This can help provide the leaves with without the risk of overwatering the plant.

 Feeding